University of Johannesburg Women's F.C.

 The University of Johannesburg Women's Football Club, also knowns as UJ Ladies, is the football club representing the University of Johannesburg based in Johannesburg, Gauteng.
 The senior team competes in the SAFA Women's League, the top tier women's football league in South Africa.

 History

 In 2018, they won their first University Sport South Africa (USSA) title and defended the title in 2019.
+The team won their third USSA title in 2022 winning 1–0 against the Tuks Ladies.
+They won their fourth in 2025 winning 3–0 against TUT Ladies.

+Women's Varsity Football

+They won the inaugural Women's Varsity Football winning 6–0 against TUT Ladies.

 In 2022, they won the 2022 FNB Women's Varsity Football Cup edition 5-3 on penalties following a goalless draw against defending champions UWC Ladies on Sunday, 16 October 2022.

-The team won their third University Sport South Africa (USSA) title in 2022 winning 1-0 against the Tuks Ladies.

-They were runners up for the 2023 FNB Women's Varsity Football edition following a 2-0 loss against the University of Western Cape.
+They were runners up for the 2023 and 2025 edition following a 2–0 and 1–0 loss against the UWC Ladies.